 Conversational AI applications face unique compression challenges.
 Each turn in a conversation can reference previous exchanges, requiring some conversation history in context.
 Naive implementations replay entire conversation histories with every request, causing token counts to grow linearly with conversation length.

-We implemented conversation compression for a sales assistant chatbot that handled complex, multi-turn conversations.
-Initial implementation included full history: average 5,200 tokens per request by turn 10, accuracy 84%, cost $0.06 per turn.
-Optimized implementation: sliding window of last 3 exchanges (400-600 tokens) plus semantic retrieval of 1-2 most relevant previous exchanges (200-400 tokens) plus conversation summary (100-150 tokens).
-Average context: 900 tokens.
-Accuracy: 86% (improved due to noise reduction).
-Cost per turn: $0.01.
+Consider a sales assistant chatbot handling complex, multi-turn conversations.
+A full-history implementation averages around 5,200 tokens per request by turn 10, with accuracy near 84% and cost around $0.06 per turn.
+An optimized implementation, sliding window of the last 3 exchanges (400-600 tokens) plus semantic retrieval of 1-2 most relevant previous exchanges (200-400 tokens) plus conversation summary (100-150 tokens), shrinks average context to ~900 tokens, often nudges accuracy up due to noise reduction, and drops cost per turn to ~$0.01.

-Progressive Summarization: Periodically summarize conversation history into concise representations.
+Periodically summarize conversation history into concise representations.
 Every 5-7 exchanges, generate a summary of key information, decisions made, and context established.
 Include this summary (typically 100-200 tokens) plus recent exchanges (300-600 tokens) in future requests.
 This maintains conversation coherence while preventing unbounded context growth.
-For a technical support chatbot, this approach maintained conversation quality through 20+ turn conversations while keeping context under 1,200 tokens.
+In technical support chatbots, this approach typically maintains conversation quality through 20+ turn conversations while keeping context under 1,200 tokens.

 Implementation Tools and Frameworks